FAQ

 Can I Still Get the Promise Funds if I Have an Additional Tuition Scholarship?

 If you are awarded a tuition scholarship in addition to the Promise, you may opt to use your Promise funds (based on tuition and mandatory fees) for other expenses on your college invoice.
 For example, the Promise funds may be used for room, board, additional fees, and books.
 These expenses must be on the invoice sent from the educational institution.
-Excess will not be refunded or paid in cash to students.
+The excess will not be refunded or paid in cash to students.

 How Will Funds Be Distributed?